Batignolles Chatillon 155 mm

-The Batignolles-Chatillon 155 mm is a self-propelled artillery developed in France by the Batignolles-Châtillon company in the post-war years.
+The Batignolles-Châtillon 155 mm is a self-propelled artillery developed in France by the Batignolles-Châtillon company in the post-war years.

 History

-The Batignolles-Chatillon 155 mm self-propelled artillery project was started after the cancellation of the Lorraine 155 mm project.
+The Batignolles-Châtillon 155 mm self-propelled artillery project was started after the cancellation of the Lorraine 155 mm project.

 Turret

-The Batignolles-Chatillon 155 mm had a turret installed for rotation of the gun.
+The Batignolles-Châtillon 155 mm had a turret installed for rotation of the gun.
 This make the vehicle unique as other contemporary self-propelled artillery of that period did not have a rotating turret.

 Armament

 The vehicle was planned to inherit the 155 mm gun from the Lorraine 155 mm.
 It was also designed to equip an autoloader.
 The vehicle can carry a maximum of 36 shells.